Coalgebraic Infinite Traces and Kleisli Simulations: Systems with Nondeterministic Branching

-Note that the adequacy property is independent from the choice of trace semantics (finite or infinite).
-Therefore the statement~\ref{item:adequacyfpefwdpow} of Thm.~\ref{thm:propertiesFPEpow} is the same as its counterpart in~\cite{urabeH14genericforward}.
-For the statement~\ref{item:adequacyfpebwdtoppow}, however, we have to check that the TIF restriction (that is absent in~\cite{urabeH14genericforward}) is indeed carried over.
+Note that the adequacy property is independent from the choice of trace semantics (finite or infinitary).
+Therefore the statement~(\ref{item:adequacyfpefwdpow}) of Theorem~\ref{thm:propertiesFPEpow} is the same as its counterpart in~\cite{urabeH17matSim}.
+For the statement~(\ref{item:adequacyfpebwdtoppow}), however, we have to check that the TIF restriction (that is absent in~\cite{urabeH17matSim}) is indeed carried over.

-In~\cite{urabeH14genericforward} it is shown that FPE can indeed create a simulation that does not exist between the original systems.
-Its practical use is witnessed by experimental results in~\cite{urabeH14genericforward}, too.
-It would not be hard to observe the same in the current setting for \emph{infinite} traces.
+In~\cite{urabeH17matSim} it is shown that FPE can indeed create a simulation that does not exist between the original systems.
+Its practical use is witnessed by experimental results in~\cite{urabeH14genericforward,urabeH17matSim}, where FPE was used in verifications of security protocols.
+It would not be hard to observe the same in the current setting for \emph{infinitary} traces.